E6985/pda-numpy-random/README.md

 1. Research:

-	- ***Investigation of the package as demonstrated by references, background information, and approach***: Each topic/section will have its own ``Reference`` area - topic/section 1 will be referenced as ``1.?`` - topic/section 2 will be referenced as ``2.?`` - and so on.
-Where possible references will be in the format:
+	- ***Investigation of the package as demonstrated by references, background information, and approach***: References will be in the format:

 		- [task-number.number] authorNames, referenceTitle, locationWebsiteBookVideo, dateMonthYear.